Dynasty (band): History and overview

 Dynasty was essentially the brainchild of Griffey and producer Sylvers, a former member of the Sylvers family group, who had achieved much popularity in the early to mid-1970s.
 A principal architect of the SOLAR sound, Sylvers had become the in-house producer in 1978 for the label (whose name stood for "Sound of Los Angeles Records"), and it was in this capacity that he brought the members of Dynasty together.
 The group consisted of three young performers: vocalists Nidra Beard and Linda Carriere and vocalist-keyboardist Kevin Spencer.

 After graduating from college in New Orleans, Carriere became friends with Beard in Los Angeles during the winter of 1972.
 Both were frequent visitors to Maverick's Flat, a popular soul/pop nightclub.
 The owner of Maverick's Flat, John Daniels, was in the process of putting together a new group, DeBlanc, and both young singers became members.
 For two years they toured with DeBlanc throughout the major cities of Europe, Japan, Canada, and the United States.
 When DeBlanc broke up in 1975, some of the original members (including Beard and Carriere) formed a new group called Starfire.
-For one successful year, Starfire performed mainly in the United States, but with a few key dates in Finland and Iran.
+For one successful year, Starfire performed in the United States, Canada, Europe, with a few key dates in Finland and Iran in 1976.
 After the tour the group decided to disband.
 Around this time Beard developed a strong relationship with Leon Sylvers.
 She was, at that time, performing with the Sylvers as a fill-in on live dates for the female family members of the group who were minors.
 This new association proved beneficial to both Beard and Carriere, as Sylvers introduced each to Griffey.
 Spencer first met Leon Sylvers when he appeared at the Sylvers' Palos Verdes home, unannounced, to audition as the bass player for the group.
 It was that introduction, coupled with Spencer's performance dates with the Sylvers, that cemented what both Sylvers and Griffey wanted for their new group.
 Work then began on Dynasty's first album.